No Regrets (Tom Rush song): Midge Ure version

-In May 1982, Scottish musician Midge Ure released a cover of the song as his debut solo single.
+Scottish musician Midge Ure released a cover of the song as his debut solo single on 4 June 1982.
 "No Regrets" was also produced by Ure, who was "tired of doing it for others, so I decided to do it for myself" and was co-produced and engineered by John Hudson.

 Background

 In 1976, Ure went on Top of the Pops as part of Slik with "Forever and Ever".
 At the same time, the Walker Brothers were also on with their version of "No Regrets".
 Ure said that "it just stuck in the back of my head" and after doing a favour for a studio engineer (presumably John Hudson), Ure was offered some studio time.
 So, he decided to record "No Regrets" based on what he remembered of the Walker Brothers' version.
 Ure also said that "it was dabbling with fire, I should not have gone anywhere near it".
 After the release of the single, Ure also thought about doing a solo album, but never found the time and it was not until 1985 that he released his album The Gift.